Fr0sT-Brutal/awesome-pascal/README.md

 * [Thrift Delphi Software Library](https://github.com/apache/thrift/tree/master/lib/delphi). `[Delphi]` Lightweight, language-independent software stack for point-to-point RPC implementation.
 Thrift provides clean abstractions and implementations for data transport, data serialization, and application level processing.
 The code generation system takes a simple definition language as input and generates code across programming languages that uses the abstracted stack to build interoperable RPC clients and servers.
 Thrift makes it easy for programs written in different programming languages to share data and call remote procedures.
 With support for 28 programming languages, chances are Thrift supports the languages that you currently use.

+* [Delphi Modbus](https://github.com/coassoftwaresystems/delphi-modbus). `[Delphi]` `[FPC]` Implementation of a ModbusTCP protocol master and slave over TCP/IP.

+* [RESTRequest4Delphi](https://github.com/viniciussanchez/RESTRequest4Delphi). `[Delphi]` RESTRequest4Delphi is a API to consume REST services written in any programming language.
+Designed to facilitate development, in a simple and minimalist way.

+* [LazWebsockets](https://github.com/Warfley/LazWebsockets). `[FPC]` This provides a small Websocket server and client implementation written for the FPC and Lazarus.
+It is fully based upon the fcl ssockets unit and therefore independent from any additional dependencies except from the FCL.

+* [NetCom7](https://github.com/DelphiBuilder/NetCom7). `[Delphi]` This set of components is the fastest possible implementation of socket communications, in any language; this is an extremely optimised code on TCP/IP sockets.

 ## Serial port